profun77/isbn13-barcode-indesign-script/README.md

   ✔️ Correct: `9780306406157`
   ❌ Incorrect: `978-0-306-40615-7`

 If the input is not exactly 13 digits, the script will show an error.
+If everything is OK, the output should look like this:

 <img width="361" height="175" alt="image" src="https://github.com/user-attachments/assets/b9d43075-e5b0-49ef-a0b5-745d60555873" />